STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

    * * ``hpx.agas.address``
      * This property defines the default IP address to be used for the :term:`AGAS` root server.
-This IP address will be used as long as no other values are specified (for instance using the :option:`--hpx:agas` command line option).
-The expected format is any valid IP address or domain name format which can be resolved into an IP address.
+This IP address will be used as long as no other values are specified (for instance, using the :option:`--hpx:agas` command line option).
+The expected format is any valid IP address or domain name format that can be resolved into an IP address.
 The default depends on the compile time preprocessor constant ``HPX_INITIAL_IP_ADDRESS`` (``"127.0.0.1"``).
    * * ``hpx.agas.port``
      * This property defines the default IP port to be used for the :term:`AGAS` root server.
-This IP port will be used as long as no other values are specified (for instance using the :option:`--hpx:agas` command line option).
+This IP port will be used as long as no other values are specified (for instance, using the :option:`--hpx:agas` command line option).
 The default depends on the compile time preprocessor constant ``HPX_INITIAL_IP_PORT`` (``7009``).
    * * ``hpx.agas.service_mode``